Q: What is the process when someone reports a positive COVID-19 Status?

 A. The CDC considers someone to have been exposed when they have had close contact (< 6 feet) for ≥15 minutes to a person with COVID-19 who has symptoms (in the period from 2 days before symptom onset until they meet criteria for discontinuing home isolation; can be laboratory-confirmed or a clinically compatible illness or a person who has tested positive for COVID-19 (laboratory confirmed) but has not had any symptoms (in the 2 days before the date of specimen collection until they meet criteria for discontinuing home isolation).

 Q: What do I do if I had an exposure?

-A. Stay home until 14 days after last exposure and maintain social distance (at least 6 feet) from others at all times.
+A. If you have been fully vaccinated (2 weeks complete since final dose) there is no requirement to quarnatine.
+All others, stay home until 10 days after last exposure and maintain social distance (at least 6 feet) from others at all times.
 Self-monitor for symptoms.
 Check temperature twice a day.
-Watch for fever*, cough, or shortness of breath, or other symptoms of COVID-19.
+Watch for fever, cough, or shortness of breath, or other symptoms of COVID-19.
 Avoid contact with people at higher risk for severe illness from COVID-19.
 Follow CDC guidance if symptoms develop.

 Q: What if I did not have exposure, but someone in my class or office has COVID-19?